Day 38

 38/60 Days

-Welcome to an extra lesson for Day 38 of our 60 Days of Coding Algorithm Challenge!
-In this additional content, we’ll explore the Rod Cutting Problem, another classic example of dynamic programming.
+Welcome to Day 38 of our 60 Days of Coding Algorithm Challenge!
+Today, we’ll explore the Rod Cutting Problem, a classic example of dynamic programming.

 The Rod Cutting Problem is an optimization problem where we need to cut a rod of length n into smaller pieces to maximize the total value.
 Each piece has a value associated with its length, and we need to determine the most profitable way to cut the rod.